magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-34665-bundle-products-disappear-storefront-category-page.md

 labels: 2.3.4,2.3.4-p2,QPT 1.0.21,QPT patches,Magento Commerce,Magento Commerce Cloud,bundle product,category pages,indexers,missing products,stock status,store,support tools
 ---

 The MDVA-34665 Magento patch fixes the issue with missing bundled products on category pages.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.21 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.21 is installed.
 The patch ID is MDVA-34665.
 Please note that the issue is scheduled to be fixed in Magento version 2.4.3.

 ## Affected products and versions